squarestack/.github/profile/readme.md

 ![Photo showing our banner with logo](https://user-images.githubusercontent.com/49127376/202155383-4d908276-9dad-45ac-a05d-b445f2b2ab30.png)

-Yes that's us! **Square Stack**.
+## 🤔 About us
 The people with big dreams.
 We are building open source projects with strong **focus on user privacy**.
 Our goal is to make the Internet **more secure**.
 In our applications everything is encrypted - __in fact even we don't have access to users' data__.

 ## 🥂 Our Dreams